 Welcome to T6 Harvard Aviation

-We would like this site to become a reference site for all Harvard/Texan enthusiasts world-wide.
+About this web site – We would like this site to become a reference site for all Harvard/Texan enthusiasts worldwide.
 As this site progresses we would like to build upon the History of the Harvard to include interesting articles on all things Harvard/Texan/SNJ.
 I have logged just a few of the known Harvard’s registered in Great Britain.
 There are 33 ‘known’ Harvard’s on the British register and I only have the complete histories of 8 so your help would be appreciated.
 Please check out the “Harvard Survivors” section where I have uploaded histories where possible and photographs of Harvard survivors from all over the world such as Belgium, USA, Canada, German, Italian and British to name but a few countries.
 I will keep adding to the survivors as I receive information.
 Please enjoy browsing this site and feel free to email me with any suggestions – Don’t forget if you wish to donate to keep this site running please do so, any amount would be gratefully received.

 A comprehensive list of all Harvards in the UK with history, pictures and interviews with owners and PilotsRead More